egzumer/uv-k5-firmware-custom/README.md

 make
 ```

-You can also easily compile this in windows (will an an example shortly) meaning you no longer have to install a linux VM on Windows.
+You can also easily compile this in windows (will add an example shortly) meaning you no longer have to install a linux VM on Windows.

 # Credits